Palestinian President Mahmoud Abbas to undergo 'medical tests' in Germany — reports | DW | 05.04.2021

 During his trip, Abbas will also meet with German Chancellor Angela Merkel in Berlin.

-The German government did not immediately confirm whether a meeting would take place.
+The German government did not immediately comment on whether a meeting would take place.

 Following his treatment, he will return on Thursday, AFP reported.